Atmosfear (series): Booster tapes

 Two booster tapes were released following the success of The Harbingers.
 The tapes provide a challenging experience for seasoned players.
 They run for forty-five minutes instead of the sixty minutes of the original, and come with a new rule to limit the number of Keystones added to each province based on the amount of players.
 Other than this limit, the normal rules apply.

 The Soul Rangers

 A year later, an add-on called The Soul Rangers was released.
 This allowed players to play only as The Soul Rangers.
 The add-on was released because the creators found that players enjoyed causing damage as The Soul Rangers.

 Atmosfear: The Gatekeeper

 After nine years of development, The Gatekeeper was released on 8 July 2004.
 Within six months of its release, 60,000 copies were sold, growing to 600,000 worldwide sales.
 The Gatekeeper came with a DVD instead of a videotape, with the help of random programming allowing the creators to give a whole new game every time the DVD is played.

 Atmosfear: Khufu the Mummy

 A second DVD board game was released in 2006 titled Khufu the Mummy.

-Unreleased Video Game

-A ROM image of an unreleased Atmosfear video game for the Super Nintendo Entertainment System was released on to the internet by Hidden-Palace.
-It was in development by Beam Software in 1994, but cancelled for unknown reasons.
-The current dump of the game is 90% complete, with a game crashing glitch that happens on the Egypt level.